Exorcise your ghost assets: Stop paying unnecessary property tax

 INSIGHT ARTICLE |

 Everyone has ghost assets on their fixed asset systems.
 You know the ones:

 - The computer you placed in service in 2002 that was donated to a local school years ago

-- The truck that hasn’t run in years but is parked…somewhere, maybe
+- The shuttle that hasn’t run in years but is parked…somewhere, maybe

-- The telephone system that got replaced, twice
+- The kitchen equipment that got replaced, twice

 Once these assets are fully depreciated, most companies do not give them a second thought, and expend little, if any, effort to track them down and write them off.
 But ghost assets can affect your bottom line by taking up space in your servers, adding to your personal property tax base, overstating the cost and accumulated depreciation balances on your financials, and increasing the effort to consolidate or outsource certain functions within your organization.

 Here is an example of how quickly a simple business decision can get complicated:

 A hotel has a soft-goods and/or case goods redo.
 Virtually everything with a short tax life is being replaced.
 However, the controller does not dispose of the replaced assets because they are fully depreciated for GAAP and tax, and they were set up as single assets representing multiple quantities, so there is uncertainty that the correct assets would be disposed of.
 Due to time constraints and to maintain the same method of accounting for the prior short-lived assets, the controller sets up the new assets the same way the original assets were set up.
 Seven years go by, and another soft goods/case goods redo occurs, and again no dispositions of the replaced assets occurs.
 Now the hotel has three generations of assets on its books, which needlessly increases its basis for personal property tax purposes.